sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/tracking_existing_changesets.md

 ## Importing changesets into a campaign

-To track existing changesets in a campaign you add them to the [campaign spec](../explanations/introduction_to_batch_changes.md#campaign-spec) under the `importChangesets` property and apply the campaign spec.
+To track existing changesets in a campaign you add them to the [batch spec](../explanations/introduction_to_batch_changes.md#campaign-spec) under the `importChangesets` property and apply the batch spec.

-The following example campaign spec tracks multiple existing changesets in different repositories on different code hosts:
+The following example batch spec tracks multiple existing changesets in different repositories on different code hosts:

 ```yaml
 name: track-important-milestone